abhavgn/Chessmate_AI/README.md

 ## Notes

 - `app.py` uses `python-dotenv` to load `.env` from the project root.
+- `OPENAI_API_KEY` must contain a valid OpenAI API key for the AI coach features to work.
+- `OPENAI_CHAT_MODEL` comes from the app's environment configuration.
+It is optional; `app.py` defaults to `gpt-4o-mini` when it is not set.
+- `.env` is excluded by `.gitignore`, so keep your personal API key in that local file and never commit it.
 - The app expects the Stockfish binary to be available at `engines/stockfish`.
 - The AI coach is driven by OpenAI chat completions and relies on the configured API key.